DonaldKellett/Osiver/API.md

 #### `400 Bad Request`

-The request was malformed, e.g. some parameters were missing.
+The request was malformed, e.g. some fields were missing.
 The server should respond with a JSON payload containing the following fields:

-- `"message"`: A short description of the error, e.g. `"The provided id parameter should be a valid whole number"`
+- `"message"`: A short description of the error, e.g. `"The provided ID should be a number"`

 #### `403 Forbidden`

 The user requesting the operation does not have sufficient privileges, or the privileged user is not the owner of the question set.
-It is acceptable to respond with `404 Not Found` instead in this scenario to conceal information from potential attackers.
+It is acceptable to respond with `404 Not Found` instead in this scenario to conceal sensitive information from potential attackers.

 The server should respond with a JSON payload containing the following fields: